joaoluizcsampaio-commits/mobile-manual-testing/README.md

 ## Project Purpose

-This project was developed as part of a QA training program.
+This project was developed as part of a QA engineering bootcamp.

 It demonstrates practical knowledge of: